I know this has nothing to do with cycling or commuting but I have been mesmerized by the video of this for the last hour.

 CONCORD, N.H. -- Concord police said a 6-year-old boy died after being

-by a pickup truck at Meadow Brook Apartments on Sunday.
+struck by a pickup truck at Meadow Brook Apartments on Sunday.

 CONCORD – A 6-year-old died yesterday after the bicycle he was riding

-collided with a pickup truck
+collided with a pickup truck.

 I'm sure the bicycle really was just tired of being ridden around by a little boy, its lifelong dreams of racing the Tour de France slowly fading away and decided to end it all.